-Current Position: Virginia State Senator from 2016 - Senate District 1
+Current Position: State Senator since 2016

 Senator Monty Mason proudly represents the Virginia Peninsula’s 1st State Senate district, including all of the City of Williamsburg and parts of Newport News, Hampton, Suffolk, James City County and York County.
 Monty was twice elected to the House of Delegates in the 93rd District in 2013 and 2015 before winning his race for State Senate in a special election in November of 2016.

 During his tenure in the legislature Monty has worked to protect seniors from fraud, ensure opportunity for veterans and military service members transitioning to civilian life, improve mass transit throughout the Peninsula and strengthen cybersecurity laws.
 Monty’s work to improve and protect our quality of life in Hampton Roads has earned him various awards, including a 100% score three years in a row from the League of Conservation Voters and the Sierra Club as well as the “Solid as Rock” award from the Virginia Education Association in 2015.

 No stranger to community service before he took office, Monty has been volunteering and supporting our community for nearly two decades.
 He has worked to help Child Development Resources of Williamsburg, an organization that provides resources to pre-K children.
 He is a strong supporter of the College of William and Mary and serves on the university’s Challenge 1 Strategic Planning Committee.
 He was formerly Chairman of the William and Mary Athletic Educational Foundation.
 In 2002, William and Mary awarded him the Young Alumni Service Award.